No Greenwashing! We break it all down in this Q&A

 Do Any of Your Products Contain Plastics?

 Yes.
-All of our sandwich and snack bags either feature or are made entirely from a clear PLA window, some of our lids are also made from PLA.
-PLA (polylactic acid) is made from corn starch and classified as a bioplastic, the PLA we use is certified as industrially compostable.
+Many of our products features clear windows and liners, these are made of: a wood pulp derived film that is certified home compostable; or PLA.
+PLA (or polylactic acid) is made from corn starch and classified as a bioplastic, we use PLA that is certified industrially compostable.
+Some of our lids are also made from PLA.
 Meanwhile, our aqueous products also contain plastic in the aqueous (water-based) coating.
-This has also been certified as home and industrially compostable, and the pots may be also be recycled.
+This has been certified as both home and industrially compostable, and the pots may also be recycled.
 The aqueous material cannot be separated from the rest of the paper cup as this messes with the recycling process making the end product (recycled paper) unusable.

 What About Ocean Waste?